gabriel951/my_work/others/README.md

 This folder contains additional materials.
 Currently, it has my [CV](https://github.com/gabriel951/my_work/blob/master/others/cv.pdf), a subfolder to illustrate
-[structured proofs](https://medium.com/@gabrielferreirasilva/why-we-need-structured-proofs-in-mathematics-34a3034f2f90) , an [unpublished paper that I needed to cite for a report at my current work](), and a list of articles I have read and found interesting (see below).
+[structured proofs](https://medium.com/@gabrielferreirasilva/why-we-need-structured-proofs-in-mathematics-34a3034f2f90) , an [unpublished paper that I needed to cite for a report at my current work](https://github.com/gabriel951/my_work/blob/master/others/unpublished_paper_from_work/artigo_maat.pdf), and a list of articles I have read and found interesting (see below).

 # Interesting Reading